divyanshsikarwar/CP-Question/README.md

 3
 5

-Just create a folder named #the_lang you are submiting and submit your ans
+# Just add your file in respective lang or edit my solution.
+Thankyou.